 There are also unfortunate drops in the transition between different camera angles outside the octagon and during a fight in one of the fantasy arenas.
 There you just have to compete during the textbooks as part of your career so it's not because of neat if not impressive tech - I prefer to miss the staging that makes the posatry of the UFC tangible.
 It doesn't even highlight the current event in any way so you never know if you are on the main map or sub map and who is still fighting.
 Even individual players, as they existed in the predecessor, are completely missing.

-Much better and more interesting is the revamped character development, where every technique it performs results in a small increase in skill.
-Since there are only five levels at a time and you can get to level two very quickly, it is not difficult to practice new strokes or task grips.
-But it takes a long time to perfect, so you should specialize or be satisfied with the all-rounder.
-After all, the length of a career is limited because each fight lowers its own “lifespan”.
-In other words, at some point it just won't go away.
+Much better and more interesting is the overhauled character development, where each technique it performs results in a small increase in skill.
+Since there are only five levels at a time, and reaching level two very quickly, it's not difficult to practice new strokes or task handles.
+But it takes a lot of time to perfect them, so you should specialize or be content with the all-rounder.
+After all, the duration of the career is limited because each battle reduces its own "lifespan".
+In other words, eventually it just won't go away.

-Injuries can reduce longevity even further and also stop character development as they lower different values.
-To prevent this from happening, it is necessary, among other things, to invest and experience that, of course, would otherwise not be available.
-In contrast to training techniques, a man “pays” for the development of general values - these include fitness, clout or the speed with which transitions are carried out - and in the classic way with experience points.
-UFC 4 thus not only reflects the advantages of well-thought-out training, but also the risks of the sport.
+Injuries can reduce longevity even further and also halt character development as they lower various stats.
+To prevent this, it is necessary to invest, among other things, and experience that, of course, is otherwise not available.
+In contrast to training techniques, a man "pays" for the development of general stats - these include fitness, punching power or the speed at which transitions are performed - and quite classically with experience points.
+Thus, UFC 4 not only reflects the benefits of well thought-out training, but also the risks of the sport.

 The techniques shown are particularly effective in all training units, which is why the choice of sparring partner is crucial.
 Each session consists of sparring with a boxer, kickboxer, wrestler, Muya Thai or Brazilian Jii-Jitsu fighter who sets priorities.
 And if you train several times with the same partner in the weeks leading up to the fight, you will get more and more experience points per sparring, which makes it even more important to focus on certain aspects.
 That is why it is all the more important to study the next opponent.
 It costs valuable time, but it's worth it if you want to step up your own fight before meeting a wrestler - or then just want to watch out for stand-up.